-Similar analysis can be done by combining many processes, as one should do, to choose a suitable beam polarizations at ILC.
-For many processes (e.g, we can include $WW$ production with anomalous couplings among charged gauge boson) with different couplings the volume, in which one should do the average, will change to $V_{\vec{f}/\vec{h}}= V_{\vec{F}}$, where \vec{F} would be set of all couplings for all the processes considered.
-The set of observables $\{\mathcal{O}\}$ would include all the relevant observable from all the processes combined in the expression for the likelihood.
+Similar analysis as presented in Fig.~\ref{fig:x2_all_ObsZZZA_Int} can be done by combining many processes, as one should do, to choose a suitable beam polarizations at ILC.
+For many processes (e.g., we can include $WW$ production with anomalous couplings among charged gauge boson) with different couplings, the volume in which one should do the average will change to $V_{\vec{f}/\vec{h}}= V_{\vec{F}}$, where $\vec{F}$ would be the set of all couplings for all the processes considered.
+The set of observables $\{\mathcal{O}\}$ would include all the relevant observables from all the processes combined in the expression for the likelihood.